Front Line Doctors Ivermectin Protocol for Prevention and Treatment of COVID-19 (October 2021)

 There is evidence that vitamin C and quercetin co-administration exerts a synergistic antiviral action due to overlapping antiviral and immunomodulatory properties and the capacity of ascorbate to recycle quercetin, increasing its efficacy.

-For prevention, the Front Line COVID-19 Critical Care Working Group (FLCCC) I-MASK+ protocol recommends (updated June 30, 2021):
+Should I take ivermectin as a prophylaxis?
+For prevention, the Front Line COVID-19 Critical Care Working Group (FLCCC) I-MASK+ protocol recommends (September 24, 2021 version):

 - Melatonin: 6 mg before bedtime (causes drowsiness).
 (Amazon)